No results were found...

 How to send effective survey reminder emails that boost responses

-You want to know what your subscribers are thinking, so you send off an email survey to get their opinion.
-But what happens when they don’t respond to the initial email?
+You want to know what your subscribers are thinking, so you send a survey email to get their opinion.
+But what happens if they don’t respond to the initial message?

 Let’s see how to send reminders for your email surveys the right way, so you can maximize responses for a more insightful overview of what your subscribers want.

-A survey follow-up email will remind subscribers about a survey, and prompt them to complete it or finish it if they’ve already started.
+Survey reminder emails remind subscribers about a survey and prompt them to complete it or finish it if they’ve already started.
+This boosts survey completion rates, ensuring you get the customer insight you were looking for.

 Email survey reminders are especially powerful in the first 42-78 hours after sending the initial invite.
-Any sooner, and you might be nagging people who are already willing to participate.
-Any later, and you risk them forgetting why you’re nudging them altogether.
+Send them any sooner and you might be nagging people already willing to participate.

 Other ways to optimize your send time methodology:

-• Surveys sent on Mondays tend to get the most responses, while those sent on Fridays get the least
+• Surveys sent on Mondays tend to get the most responses.
+Unsurprisingly, those sent on Saturdays get the fewest

 • Hilton Hotels sends out customer satisfaction surveys between 24-72 hours after someone’s stay, and they get responses within 24 hours

-It depends on the response rate for your original invitation.
+The number of survey reminder emails you send depends on the response rate for your original invitation and your response goals.

-If you already have lots of responses from the initial email survey (for perspective, 33% is the average response rate), then you may only send out one extra email reminder.
-If it’s lower, you may decide to schedule reminder emails over several days.
-But the general consensus is that you shouldn’t send out more than 4-5 reminder emails, or it can get overwhelming.
+If you already have many responses from the initial email survey (for perspective, 33% is the average response rate), then you may want to only send out one extra email reminder.

-When done right, survey reminder emails can help you to collect the information you need to take your business to new heights.
-Here’s how to do it…
+When done right, survey reminder emails can help you collect the information you need to take your business to new heights.
+Here’s how to create messages that generate responses.

 1. Use the right survey reminder subject line

 First off, you want to prompt people to open the reminder email—and that starts with a punchy subject line.
-Did you know that you should avoid using the word ‘survey’ at this point?
-It can actually be off-putting, so here are some other subject line ideas to motivate people to open your survey reminder.
+Here are some subject line ideas to motivate people to open your feedback survey reminder.

 • Hi, [name], can we chat about [product]?